augustosouza8/campus_iot/README.md

 ## **Overview**

-Campus IoT is a Flask-based web application for managing and monitoring IoT sensors across campus rooms.
+Campus IoT is a Flask-based web application for combating energy wastage on campus through smart setting of heating systems based on  IoT sensor data and human input.
 Students can submit temperature feedback, and administrators can add, remove, and calibrate sensors, as well as view analytics based on sensor status and feedback.
+Data is collected and aggregated in a dataclass containing vectors that would be outputted to an AI/ML system which tailors suggestions to decrease heating waste.
+Current implementation of this feature is simplistic but core functionality and interfaces are established.

+## **Contributions**
+- Augusto Souza - 20% - Database, classes, forms
+- Frederick Dobbin - 20% - Demo video, design principles, plan test cases & core features
+- Algot Norlin - 20% - Sensors, feedback, models
+- Harry Sadleir - 20% - Admin dashboard, AI/ML, setup instructions (github: woofdog7777)
+- Harry Thomas - 20% - Observers, implement test cases, readme

 ## **Features**